All Episodes

 How are you doing?

-I'm well, uh, Jeannie.
+I'm well, Jeannie.

 Paul.

-Immigration, which is primarily low skilled high school dropouts and so forth, has raised the child poverty rate.
+Immigration, which is primarily low-skilled high school dropouts and so forth, has raised the child poverty rate.

-Let's go back to you on the phone at 1 eight hundred two eight two two eight eight two one eight hundred two eight two twenty eight eighty two on the Rush Limbaugh program.
+Let's go back to you on the phone at 1-800-282-2882-1-800-282-2882 on the Rush Limbaugh program.

-Uh Joe Anna is it Joanna?
+Joanna, is it Joanna?

-Johanna Johanna in Lyndonhurst, New York.
+Johanna in Lindenhurst, New York.

-Yes I'm Paul and Robert's here too.
+I'm Paul, and Robert's here, too.

 Thank you.